-Jeremy Stroh is an attorney with the Washington, D.C. law firm of Staas & Halsey LLP.
+Jeremy Stroh is a partner with the Washington, D.C. law firm of Staas & Halsey LLP.
 He specializes in the preparation and prosecution of patent applications in the electrical and electromechanical arts in a variety of technical areas.
-Mr. Stroh’s trademark practice includes preparation and prosecution of U.S. and international trademark and service mark applications, registration searches and opinions, licensing and inter partes mattes related to trademark cancellations and oppositions.
+Mr. Stroh’s trademark practice includes preparation and prosecution of U.S. and international trademark and service mark applications, registration searches and opinions, licensing, and inter partes mattes related to trademark cancellations and oppositions.

 Before attending law school, Mr. Stroh served as an officer in the United States Air Force, attaining the rank of Captain and receiving his navigator wings.
 He became a Weapons Systems Officer on the B-1B Bomber aircraft and accumulated over 1200 flying hours, including 40 combat missions in support of Operations Southern Watch, Iraqi Freedom, and Enduring Freedom.
 During law school, Mr. Stroh clerked part-time at an Arlington, Virginia intellectual property law firm and at Staas & Halsey LLP.
 He later served as a law clerk to the Honorable Anthony Porcelli, Magistrate Judge, United States District Court for the Middle District of Florida.